brisbanemakerspace/bms-wiki/policies.md

 Our policies may change at any time.
 Significant changes will be anounced to members via email.

-The four pillars of our culture and policies can be summarised as:
+The three pillars of our culture and policies can be summarised as:
 * be respectful
-* be reasonable
 * be honest
 * make good choices